1jour1vin

 Wine rated (2020 guide) 96-97/100

-A muted, slender, appetizing nose of juicy plum with a subtle chalky note.
-The fruit is concentrated and full-bodied, precise, with a warm, enveloping profile.
+A subtle, refined, and enticing nose, featuring juicy plum with a delicate chalky note.
+The fruit is concentrated and full-bodied, with precision, against a warm and enveloping profile.
 The tannins are very silky, and the minerality gives the wine a beautiful, elegant structure.
-The renaissance of Château La Gaffelière continues.
+The revival of Château La Gaffelière continues.

 Jean-Marc Quarin